cambridge-ceu/csd3/README.md

 hostname
 ssh -4 -L 8081:127.0.0.1:8081 -fN <hostname>.hpc.cam.ac.uk
 ```
-If it fails to assign the port number let the system choose (by dropping the `--port` option).
+If it fails to assign the port number, let the system choose (by dropping the `--port` option).
 The process which use the port can be shown with `lsof
 -i:8081` or stopped by `lsof -ti:8081 | xargs kill -9`.
 The command `hostname` gives the name of the node.
 Once the port number is assigned, it is
 used by another ssh session *elsewhere* and the URL generated openable from a browser.